Use of PIT Tags to Determine Upstream Migratory Timing and Survival of Columbia Basin Sockeye Salmon in 2007

-A total of 509 sockeye salmon, Oncorhynchus nerka, were PIT-tagged at Bonneville Dam in 2007 and tracked upstream using detections at mainstem dam fish ladders.
-Based on these detections, upstream survival steadily declined as the migration progressed; Bonneville-Rock Island survival declined from over74% for sockeye salmon passing Bonneville Dam during June to less then 68% during the first two weeks of July.
+A total of 509 Sockeye Salmon, Oncorhynchus nerka, were PIT-tagged at Bonneville Dam in 2007 and tracked upstream using detections at mainstem dam fish ladders.
+Based on these detections, upstream survival steadily declined as the migration progressed; Bonneville-Rock Island survival declined from over74% for Sockeye Salmon passing Bonneville Dam during June to less than 68% during the first two weeks of July.
 There was also a significant linear relationship between decreasing survival and increasing water temperature.
-The estimated stock composition of sockeye passing Bonneville Dam was 85.3% Okanogan and 14.7% Wenatchee.
-Sockeye salmon mean travel time between Bonneville and Rock Island dams was 14.6 days, indicating a mean travel speed of 33.2 km per day.
+The estimated stock composition of Sockeye passing Bonneville Dam was 85.3% Okanogan and 14.7% Wenatchee.
+Sockeye Salmon mean travel time between Bonneville and Rock Island dams was 14.6 days, indicating a mean travel speed of 33.2 km per day.
 Fish passing Bonneville Dam later in the migration traveled upstream faster than those earlier in the migration.
-Mark-recapture techniques were used to estimate sockeye salmon abundance at upstream dams.
-These techniques estimated up to 14.7% more fish at McNary Dam but at all other dams estimated 21.9% to 32.1% fewer sockeye salmon than indicated by visual dam counts.
-Estimated rates of sockeye salmon falling back over the dams after ascending and then reascending ranged from 0.2% at McNary Dam to 3.0% at Priest Rapids Dam.
+Mark-recapture techniques were used to estimate Sockeye Salmon abundance at upstream dams.
+These techniques estimated up to 14.7% more fish at McNary Dam but at all other dams estimated 21.9% to 32.1% fewer Sockeye Salmon than indicated by visual dam counts.
+Estimated rates of Sockeye Salmon falling back over the dams after ascending and then reascending ranged from 0.2% at McNary Dam to 3.0% at Priest Rapids Dam.

 Fryer, J.K.
 2008.
 Use of PIT tags to determine upstream migratory timing and survival of Columbia Basin Sockeye Salmon in 2007.
 Columbia River Inter-Tribal Fish Commission Technical Report 08-2.
 Portland, Oregon.
 41p.